utahsec/CyberSec/CTF Writeups/ctf-writeup-template.md

 Files:

-* `links to relevant challenge files, files can be uploaded to the repo for relative links`
+* `links to relevant challenge files, please upload files to the repo and use relative links to avoid broken links in the future`
 * ...
 * ...